Narrative photography

-Photographer is the idea that photographs can be used to tell a story.
+Narrative photography is the idea that photographs can be used to tell a story.
 Allen Feldman stated that "the event is not what happens, the event is that which can be narrated".
 Because photography captures single discrete moments, and narrative as described by Jerome Bruner is irreducibly temporal, it might seem photography cannot actually represent narrative structure.
-Susan Sontag made this objection in her book, On Photography.
+Susan Sontag made this objection in her book, On Photography: